Russia's Art War - An Interview with Voina

 Alexei: We are proprietors of left-wing protest street action art.
 Our principles are honesty, intrepidity, and monumentality.
 The most monumental action was one dubbed "Dick Captured by KGB!"
 The phallus on the Liteyny drawbridge was 65 (213ft) by 27 meters (89ft).
 When the bridge was opened, our dick erected just opposite the headquarters of the KGB’s successor, the Federal Security Service, and laid its head against the cloudy sky.

 Natalia Sokol: There were nine activists who painted the dick in 23 seconds.
 And there were seven guards on the bridge, who rushed at us at once.

 Do you think Voina could help inspire the promotion of democracy and freedom in Russia?

-Oleg: Courageous young people appear in Russia because of someone like us.
-We have a rule – every next action should be stronger, more impressive and monumental than the previous ones.
+Oleg: Courageous young people appear in Russia because of people like us.
+We have a rule: every next action should be stronger, more impressive, and monumental than the previous one.

 Natalia: It seems to me that the Russian authorities are impressed more and more every time.
-That’s probably why they want to destroy us so persistently.
+That’s probably why they want to destroy us so much.

 Cheers to the Revolution: Kiev's Beautiful Molotov Cocktails

 VICE Shorts: I'm Short, Not Stupid Presents: 'How to Keep Smoking'

 VICE News: Investigating an Unsolved KKK Murder in the Deep South